bennr01/benterfaces/README.md

 - `get_plugin(...)`: same as `get_implementation()`.
 - `get_all_plugins(self, iface, exclude=[], sorted_by_priority=True)`: returns a list of all plugins implementing iface excluding `exclude`.

 **@requires(condition=True, modules=[])**

 This decorator function marks the requirements of a plugin.
+Arguments:
-`condition`: a boolean which must be `True` in order for the plugin to be enabled.
+- `condition`: a boolean which must be `True` in order for the plugin to be enabled.
-`modules`: a list of module names which are required for the plugin to be enabled.
+- `modules`: a list of module names which are required for the plugin to be enabled.
 Plugins without a `@requires(...)` decorator are always enabled.

 **@priority(n=0)**

 This decorator function sets the priority of a plugin.
 Higher values for `n` mean a higher priority.
 Plugins without a `@priority(...)` decorator are considered to have a priority of `0`.